stevengharris/SplitView/README.md

 side to hide automatically when you drag past the constraint.
 However, we need to trigger this drag-to-hide behavior when you drag "well past" the constraint, because otherwise, it's difficult to leave the splitter positioned at the constraint without hiding it.
-For this reason, the Split view defines "well past" to mean "more than halfway past the contraint".
+For this reason, a split view defines "well past" to mean "more than halfway past the contraint".

 Drag-to-hide can be a nice shortcut to avoid having to press a button to hide a side.